DFHack/dfhack/docs/guides/quickfort-user-guide.rst

 and you can use this technique to achieve partial overlap, of course.
 The only configuration that can't be specified in a single blueprint is multiple non-rectangular zones that are partially overlapping.
 You will have to use multiple ``#zone`` blueprints to achieve that.

+You can also use labels (see `Label syntax`_ above) to separate adjacent non-rectangular zones that happen to be of the same type or to combine disconnected regions into a single zone.

 Locations, locations, locations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~